pauljrhodes/ramblers-library/architecture.md

   Acc --> Sql
   Acc --> Html
 ```
-This is the “shape” of the library: `jsonwalks` does orchestration + domain; presenters render; Leaflet is a shared bootstrap; event/ICS exports reuse the domain objects; organisation/accounts reuse feed and mapping utilities.【F:jsonwalks/feed.php†L18-L200】【F:leaflet/script.php†L12-L164】【F:accounts/accounts.php†L24-L205】
+This is the “shape” of the library: `jsonwalks` does orchestration + domain; presenters render; Leaflet is a shared bootstrap; GPX helpers plug into Leaflet for route/folder visualisation; event/ICS exports reuse the domain objects; organisation/accounts reuse feed and mapping utilities.

 ### 1.3 Integration + cache + asset-loading view (component/sequence hybrid)
 ```mermaid